Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Introduction

 Meanwhile, our observational instruments have gotten progressively better.
 We are now at the point where most of the cosmological observables are measured to a precision of better than $0.1\sim1\%$ relative error \cite{Planck:2018vyg}.
 Specifically the scalar index $n_s$ is measured to the a $\mathcal{O}(10^{-4})$ precision, which is $\sim 0.01\%$ relative error, and the index running $\alpha$ is measured to the same numerical precision.
 If we are to use CMB observations to gain insight into high energy physics, it is thus crucial that we use tools that yield results of the same precision. \\

 In this work we probe the viability limits of this perturbative treatment, which was presented in \cite{Stewart:1993bc,Lyth:1998xn} and spawned numerous successors \cite{Lyth:1998xn,Dodelson:2001sh,Gong:2001he,Stewart:2001cd,Schwarz:2001vv}.
 While this perturbative treatment is well motivated and widely used, its limits of validity have never been rigorously probed.
 We show that when applied to LFMs, the perturbative method approximates the numerical results to a high degree of accuracy.
-However, for SFMs, the analytical approximation often fails spectacularly.
-We aim to provide a `rule of thumb' to be used by theoreticians for where the analytical expressions can be safely applied.\\
+However, for SFMs, the analytical approximation often fails spectacularly \cite{Wolfson:2016vyx,Wolfson:2018lel}.
+Thus, we already know that the analytical terms are incorrect in some capacity.
+With careless generalization, this may undo about thirty years worth of model-building and particle physics insights gleaned from inflationary cosmology.
+So, we aim to constrain this break-down of analytical expression by supplying limits of validity, expressed by a simple heuristic, yet quantitative test.
+The rationale is the following: If a model passes the test, it warrants no further proof for the validity of its analytical results.
+However, failing the test does not point to invalid results.
+Rather, it implies the model should undergo a more rigorous numerical test.\\

+While the perturbative-analytical approach is widely applied, it is by no means the only method available.
+Most notably in \cite{Dvorkin:2009ne} the authors employ a numeric-perturbative approach where the eigenfunction problem of slow-roll inflation is solved.
+The Green's function used in that approach is the one associated with the Mukhanov-Sasaki (MS) \cite{Mukhanov:1985rz,Sasaki:1986hm} equations.
+Furthermore, recent efforts to calculate the PPS by way of lattice simulation \cite{Caravano:2021pgc,Caravano:2021bfn,Inomata:2021tpx} look promising.\\

 The rest of the paper is organized as follows.
 In the following section, we present the problem, our notations and our initial motivation for this study.
-In section 3 we present the numerical methods we employ and the test cases we use.
-We also present the results and find the validity limits for the perturbative treatment.
+In section \ref{sec:Methods_Analysis} we present the numerical methods we employ and the test cases we use.
+We also present the results and find the validity limits for the usual perturbative treatment.
 In the final section we summarize the results, present a `rule of thumb' for analytic validity, and discuss some of the consequences of these findings.\\

 In this work we use the convention of $\hbar=c=M_{pl(\mathrm{ reduced})}=1$ and a mostly positive signature (-,+,+,+).